owkin/FLamby/integration/Substra/assets/dataset/description.md

 ## Opener usage

-The opener exposes 2 methods:
+The opener exposes 1 methods:

-* `get_X` returns a config dictionary to instantiate a FLamby dataset.
+* `get_data` returns a config dictionary to instantiate a FLamby dataset.
-* `get_y` Not used in training, and return all test samples on testing.